Korea Digital Nomad Visa (F-1-D): The 2026 Workation Visa Guide

 Recent changes:

-• January 1, 2026: Ministry of Justice extended the F-1-D pilot indefinitely with no fixed end date.
+- January 1, 2026: Ministry of Justice extended the F-1-D pilot indefinitely with no fixed end date.
 Notice published by MOFA Philippines embassy on January 6, 2026.
 No changes to eligibility criteria, income formula, or insurance requirements were announced with the extension.
-The visa remains a pilot program; no formal permanent (상시) designation has been issued.
+The visa remains a pilot program; no formal permanent (상시) designation has been issued as of mid-2026.

-• January 1, 2026: Korean tax residency rule tightened.
-A consecutive 183-day stay spanning two tax years now triggers residency, closing a gap previously exploited by long-stay nomads.
+- January 1, 2026: Korean tax residency rule tightened.
+A consecutive 183-day stay spanning two tax years now triggers residency, closing a gap previously used by long-stay nomads.

 Persistent ambiguities (verify with your consulate before applying):